geethanjalisavara/panda_bear_classification_cnn/README.md

 📈 Notes
 The model is simple and trained on a small dataset — accuracy may decrease on very different images.
-For production or deployment, a larger dataset and more complex model is recommended.

 🏆 Author